Shift Work Sleep Disorder: Causes, Symptoms, and 5 Ways to Manage It

 2. Block light on the commute home and in your bedroom

 Sunlight is the strongest circadian signal.
 Wear wraparound sunglasses the moment you step outside after your shift, and keep them on until you are indoors.
 At home, use blackout curtains or a high-quality sleep mask.
 Even small light leaks through curtain edges can suppress melatonin production.
-If you want more science-backed strategies for falling asleep faster, light management is always the starting point.
+Optimizing your sleep environment covers light, temperature, and noise together — a useful checklist for shift workers setting up a daytime sleep space.

 3. Cut noise with earplugs or white noise